Material Transfers and Confidential Disclosures

 An NDA is needed when confidential information is being communicated to someone outside the University of Kentucky.
 This includes licensing, sponsored projects, commercialization, and research collaboration communications.
 When information is only being disclosed by the University, you will need to request a One Way NDA.
 If the information is being disclosed by both parties, you will need a Mutual NDA.

-Fill out the MTA request form or the NDA Request Form and email it to the OTC's Senior Contracts Coordinator, Ali Bocook.
+Fill out the MTA Request Form and email it to the OTC's Senior Contracts Coordinator, Ali Bocook.

 Only the OTC has an authorized signatory for all such agreements.
 Agreements cannot be signed by individual researchers on behalf of the University.
 In addition to the authorized university signature, some agreements do require the receiving researcher to sign the agreement to acknowledge review of the agreement's terms.